blucap/hugo-martien/content/slides/session1/index.md

 ---
 title: Slides
-summary: An introduction to using Wowchemy's Slides feature.
+summary: All the things you can do with Python.
+The value-added Python offers over and above alternative packages.
 authors: []
 tags: []
 categories: []
-date: "2019-02-05T00:00:00Z"
+date: "2021-10-01T00:00:00Z"
 slides:
   # Choose a theme from https://github.com/hakimel/reveal.js#theming
-  theme: black
+  theme: white
   # Choose a code highlighting style (if highlighting enabled in `params.toml`)
   #   Light style: github.
 Dark style: dracula (default).
-  highlight_style: dracula
+  highlight_style: github
 ---

-# Create slides in Markdown with Wowchemy
+# All the things you can do with Python.

+The value-added Python offers over and above alternative packages.

 [Wowchemy](https://wowchemy.com/) | [Documentation](https://owchemy.com/docs/managing-content/#create-slides)